 Cycling the Camino de Santiago is an unforgettable experience, but your safety should always be a top priority.
 Wearing a helmet is not only a legal requirement in Spain but a necessary measure to protect yourself.
 Whether you choose to use a helmet provided by CaminoWays or bring your own, ensure it fits correctly and is in good condition.

-For more information about the Camino de Santiago routes or to book your trip, contact us.
+For more information about the Camino de Santiago routes or to book your cycling trip, feel free to contact our team.
 Take on your Camino journey with the confidence that you are well-prepared and protected.
 Happy cycling, and Buen Camino!